HomeDev GuideRecipesAPI Reference

 });

-Section content types can have properties and configuration, while their content (elements) is managed through the grid layout (rows/columns).
+Section content types can have properties and configuration, while the grid layout (rows and columns) manages their content (elements).

 Use BlankSection

-The SDK provides BlankSectionContentType for creating generic section containers.
-Here's how to render a section with the OptimizelyGridSection component:
+The JavaScript SDK provides BlankSectionContentType for creating generic section containers.
+The following shows how to render a section with the OptimizelyGridSection component:

 import {